 For women with early-stage cervical cancer, sentinel lymph node dissection is an alternative to removing lymph nodes in the pelvis.
 Cervical cancer spreads to the lymph nodes in only 15 to 20% of women with early-stage cancer.
 Sentinel lymph node dissection may help doctors limit the number of lymph nodes that need to be removed, sometimes to only one.
 Removing lymph nodes often causes problems such as accumulation of fluids in tissues, which can cause persistent swelling (lymphedema), and nerve damage.

 Treatment with radical hysterectomy, chemotherapy, and/or radiation therapy usually makes it impossible for women to become pregnant or to carry a pregnancy to term.
-However, advances in assisted reproductive techniques may enable women to have a child after these procedures.
-If being able to have children is important to them, women should talk to their doctor and get as much information as possible about risks of and requirements for these procedures, as well as the likelihood of becoming pregnant and having a child after such a procedure.
+However, if being able to have children is important, a woman should talk to her doctor and get as much information as possible about how treatment affects fertility and whether they are eligible for treatments that do not make future pregnancy impossible.